-• Markets subject to constant technological development.
-The Telefónica Group's future success depends, in part, on its ability to anticipate and adapt in a timely manner to technological changes.
-New products and technologies are constantly emerging, while existing products and services continue to develop.
-This need for constant technological innovation can render obsolete the products and services the Telefónica Group offers and the technology it uses, and may consequently reduce the revenue margins obtained and require investment in the development of new products, technology and services.
-In addition, the Company may be subject to competition in the future from other companies that are not subject to regulation as a result of the convergence of telecommunications technologies.
-As a result, it may be very expensive for the Telefónica Group to develop the products and technology it needs in order to continue to compete effectively with new or existing competitors.
-Such increased costs could adversely affect the Telefónica Group's financial position, operating results and cash flow.
+Markets subject to constant technological development.
+The Telefónica Group's future success depends, in part, on the ability to anticipate and adapt in a timely manner to technological changes.
+New products and technologies will emerge on a continuous basis and that existing products and technologies will further develop.
+These new products and technologies may reduce the prices for the Telefónica Group's existing services or may be superior to, and render obsolete, the products and services the Telefónica Group offers and the technologies it uses and may consequently reduce the revenues generated by these products and services and require investment in new technology.
+In addition, the Group may be subject to competition in the future from other companies that are not subject to regulation as a result of the convergence of telecommunications technologies.
+As a result, it may be very expensive for the Telefónica Group to upgrade its products and technology in order to continue to compete effectively with new or existing competitors.
+Such increased costs could adversely affect the Telefónica Group's business, financial condition, results of operations and cash flow.

-The Telefónica Group must continue to upgrade its existing mobile and fixed line networks in a timely and satisfactory manner in order to retain and expand the customer base in each of its markets, to enhancing its financial performance and to satisfy regulatory requirements.
-Among other things, the Telefónica Group could be required to upgrade the functionality of its networks to achieve greater service customization, to increased coverage of some of its markets, or expand and maintain customer service, network management and administrative systems.
+In particular, the Telefónica Group must continue to upgrade its existing mobile and fixed line telephony networks in a timely and satisfactory manner in order to retain and expand the customer base in each of its markets, to enhance its financial performance and to satisfy regulatory requirements.
+Among other things, the Telefónica Group could be required to upgrade the functionality of its networks to accommodate increased customization of services, to increase coverage in some of its markets, or to expand and maintain customer service, network management and administrative systems.

-Many of these tasks are not entirely under the Telefónica Group's control and could be constrained by applicable regulation.
-If the Telefónica Group fails to execute these tasks efficiently, its services and products may become less attractive to new customers and the Company may lose existing customers to its competitors, which would adversely affect the Telefónica Group's financial position, operating results and cash flow.
+Many of these tasks are not entirely under the Telefónica Group's control and may be affected by applicable regulations.
+If the Telefónica Group fails to execute these tasks successfully, its services and products may be less attractive to new customers and the Company may lose existing customers to its competitors, which would adversely affect the Telefónica Group's business, financial condition, results of operations and cash flow.